 Boundary marks

-if a plan defines parcel boundaries, the corners of those boundaries must be marked with boundary marks unless it is not possible as provided for in clause 28(3) Surveying and Spatial Information Regulation 2017
+- if a plan defines parcel boundaries, the corners of those boundaries must be marked with boundary marks unless it is not possible as provided for in section 48(3) and section 63(5)(a) Surveying and Spatial Information Regulation 2024

-if the corner is within the material of a structure without an accessible surface for marking, the corner may be left unmarked and shown by an “obstructed boundary corner” symbol as depicted in Schedule 5 Surveying and Spatial Information Regulation 2017
+- if the corner does not have an accessible surface for marking, the corner may be left unmarked and shown by an “obstructed boundary corner” symbol as depicted in Schedule 5 Surveying and Spatial Information Regulation 2024

-if the corner is liable to be subject to erosion because of a water boundary the mark should be placed on the side boundary, at a safe distance from the corner and the distance to the corner shown on the plan
+- if the corner is liable to be subject to erosion because of a water boundary the mark should be placed on the side boundary, at a safe distance from the corner and the distance to the corner shown on the plan.
+See section 49 Surveying and Spatial Information Regulation 2024

-in a rural survey, if a fence post is on the corner and a reference mark is placed the plan should indicate “Fence Post on Corner” and a boundary mark is not required.
+- in a rural survey, if a fence post is on the corner and a reference mark is placed the plan should indicate “Fence Post on Corner” and a boundary mark is not required.
+See section 48(9) Surveying and Spatial Information Regulation 2024

 Reference marks